 - 3.1.
 Advisory panels may make recommendations to the relevant committee or directly to the Full Council, if agreed by the relevant committee. - 3.2.
 The council currently has three standing advisory panels which will report as required to the appropriate committee or Full Council.
 The terms of reference for all advisory panels are set out below. - 3.3.
 In accordance with the aims and objectives set by the Full Council in its corporate plan the principles of best value, and within the approved budget and policy framework, the following advisory panels have been established to advise the council and its committees / sub-committees on any matter relating to the following subject area: - i.
-Financial Policy [Strategy and Resources Committee] - ii.
+Financial Strategy [Strategy and Resources Committee] - ii.
 Human Resources [Strategy and Resources Committee] - iii.
 Health Liaison [Community and Wellbeing Committee] - 3.4.
 Note: Advisory Panels are subject to the rules on political proportionality.

-Advisory Panel Terms of Reference Number of Councillors Financial Policy Panel To advise the Strategy and Resources Committee on: 6 members (a) (b) all matters relating to the budget and policy framework (including the setting of staff pay). new legislation or government policy relating to local government finance.
-Membership to include: Chairmen of the Environment, Community & Wellbeing & Strategy & Resources (c) procurement strategy and those matters that have budget or procurement implications for more than one committee. resources
+Advisory Panel Terms of Reference Number of Councillors Financial Strategy Advisory Group 1 To advise the Strategy and Resources Committee on: 6 members (a) all matters relating to the budget and policy framework (including the setting of staff pay). (b) new legislation or government policy relating to local government finance.
+Membership to include: Chairs of the Environment, Community & Wellbeing, Licensing & Planning (c) procurement strategy and those matters that have budget or procurement implications for more than one committee.
+Policy Committees.
+The FSAG Chair will be the Strategy & Resources Chair.

 (d) performance against key performance indicators.
 2 To ensure effective scrutiny of the treasury management strategy and policies.
 3 To respond on behalf of the Strategy and Resources Committee to urgent consultation requests from central or regional government.
-Health Liaison Panel 1 To advise the Community & Wellbeing Committee on: 6 members (a) preparing, promoting and monitoring the Council's Health Strategy in association with National Health Service bodies, Social Services and the voluntary sector. (b) providing leadership and liaising with NHS bodies, the County Council and other agencies to promote the effective use of all resources and the delivery of best value Health and Social Services to the community.
-2 Working in partnership with a councillor from each of the following - Elmbridge Borough Council, Mole Valley District Council, Reigate and Banstead Borough Council and officers from these local authorities on: • Promoting the interests of the local residents in any decisions concerning health services.
+4 To review annual capital proposals and recommend a five-year capital programme to policy committees.
+To advise Audit & Scrutiny Committee on: 1 Monitoring of treasury management performance.
+Health Liaison Panel To advise the Community & Wellbeing Committee on: 6 members (a) preparing, promoting and monitoring the Council's Health Strategy in association with National Health Service bodies, Social Services and the voluntary sector. (b) providing leadership and liaising with NHS bodies, the County Council and other agencies to promote the effective use of all resources and the delivery of best value Health and Social Services to the community.
+2 Working in partnership with a councillor from each of the following - Elmbridge

-Appendix 3 - Terms of Reference for the Full Council and other Council Committees, Sub-Committees, Advisory Panels and Joint Arrangements Date of issue: 02/02/2023 developing a shared vision for the nature, location and quality of local NHS services. facilitating partnership working and the sharing of information and to co- ordinate input into the NHS decision- making processes. providing a focus for the councillor-lead meetings and interaction with local NHS representatives.
-Furthering the local democratic legitimacy of NHS bodies and their local public accountability.
-Human Resources Panel 1 To advise the Strategy and Resources Committee on: 6 members bers (a) Key points of the annual workforce report.
+Borough Council, Mole Valley District Council, Reigate and Banstead Borough Council and officers from these local authorities on: • Promoting the interests of the local residents in any decisions concerning health services. • developing a shared vision for the nature, location and quality of local NHS services. • facilitating partnership working and the sharing of information and to coordinate input into the NHS decision-making processes. • providing a focus for the councillor-lead meetings and interaction with local NHS representatives. • Furthering the local democratic legitimacy of NHS bodies and their local public accountability.
+Human Resources Panel 1 To advise the Strategy and Resources Committee on: 6 members (a) Key points of the annual workforce report.
 2 The Panel is able to invite the Chair of the Staff Consultative Group to attend the Panel for specific items as and when required.